mattermost/docs/source/deployment/ldap-group-sync.rst

 Overview
 --------------------

 The groups feature is useful for organizations that have many new users to onboard or that onboard users frequently and want to ensure users are added to default teams and channels that are pertinent to them.
-The group feature currently supports creating groups by synchronization with your AD/LDAP system groups.
-AD/LDAP nested groups are also supported.
+The group feature currently supports:

+- Creating groups by synchronization with your AD/LDAP system groups.
+- Syncing groups to pre-defined roles in Mattermost.
+- AD/LDAP nested groups.
+- Synchronized groups can also be used to manage `membership of teams and private channels <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html/>`_.

 Please see `this forum post <https://forum.mattermost.org/t/ldap-group-sync-alpha-release/6351>`__ for more details.
 For a technical overview of the feature by Martin Kraft, who led the development of the feature, please see `this blog post <https://developers.mattermost.com/blog/2019-06-05-ldap-nested-groups-modelling-and-representation-in-code/>`_.

-Synchronized groups can also be used to manage the membership of teams and private channels.
-See `this documentation <https://docs.mattermost.com/deployment/ldap-group-constrained-team-channel.html>`_ for more information.

 Pre-installation Notes
 ----------------------

-For customers that have enabled synchronization with AD/LDAP, all groups matching the default filter ``(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))`` will be available to be linked in the groups list view at **System Console > User Management> Groups (Beta)** in versions after 5.12 (or **System Console > Access Control > Groups** in prior versions).
+If you have enabled synchronization with AD/LDAP, all groups matching the default filter ``(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))`` will be available to be linked in the groups list view at **System Console > User Management> Groups (Beta)** (or **System Console > Access Control > Groups** in versions prior to 5.12).

 The group filter is an optional configuration setting available under **System Console > AD/LDAP**, and allows you to specify the groups that should have access in Mattermost.
 The **Group** filter is independent of the **User** filter, however it does leverage the Base DN attribute.
 You may need to adjust your Base DN to ensure group objects can be searched in your AD/LDAP tree.

 The synchronization of groups happens with the synchronization of users, during which Mattermost queries AD/LDAP for updated account information.
 Please see the `Active Directory/LDAP Set up documentation <https://docs.mattermost.com/deployment/sso-ldap.html?highlight=ldap#configure-ad-ldap-synchronization>`__. for more information.
 The group feature has no effect on users' authentication to Mattermost.

 Enabling AD/LDAP Group Synchronization
 ------------------------------------

-To enable this feature, go to **System Console > Groups (Beta)** in versions after 5.12 (or **System Console > Advanced > Experimental > Enable AD/LDAP Group Sync** in prior versions).
+To enable this feature, go to **System Console > Groups (Beta)** (or **System Console > Advanced > Experimental > Enable AD/LDAP Group Sync** in versions prior to 5.12).

 Using AD/LDAP Group Synchronization